ID Scanning in the Last Mile: Operational Considerations

 Deploying ID scanning on smart devices is a simple way to streamline age verification.
 It automates, updates and mobilizes processes for faster, more reliable document checks.

-• Smartphones powered with Scandit Smart Data Capture, including ID scanning, enables drivers, contractors and couriers to verify ages.
-It also captures proof of delivery.
+Smart devices powered with Scandit Smart Data Capture, including ID scanning, enable drivers, contractors and couriers to verify ages.
+They also capture proof of delivery.

 Focus on customer satisfaction to stay ahead